mikaponics/mikapod-soil-rpi/docs/usage/instruments.md

 7. If you see any problems, run the following service to see what is wrong.
 More information can be found in [this article](https://unix.stackexchange.com/a/225407).

         $ sudo journalctl -u mikapod_instruments

+8. To reload the latest modifications to systemctl file.

+        $ systemctl daemon-reload